google-developer-training/basic-android-kotlin-compose-training-race-tracker/README.md

 Race tracker app
 =================================

-The Race tracer app simulates the progress of two players in a race.
+The Race tracker app simulates the progress of two players in a race.
 The idea is to demonstrate basic concepts of Kotlin coroutines.
 A user can start, pause, or reset the race with buttons in the UI.